No. 794 | Updated: 27 February 2024

 Kati Thanda-Lake Eyre National Park

-Level Post Bay Public Access Route – closed due to public safety.
+Level Post Bay Public Access Route – Closed by order of the Pastoral Board South Australia

 Innamincka Regional Reserve and Malkumba-Coongie Lakes National Park